 This topic may seem a long way from the usual issues that I deal with in my blogs.
 However there are convincing reasons to believe that the approach adopted by Theresa May and the UK Government will be a disaster of mammoth proportions.
 Although it is impossible to predict exactly how things will work out at this stage, there will certainly be massive changes in trading arrangements, which disrupt many sectors of the economy.
 In this blog I am indebted to Richard North.
-He is one of the few individuals in this country, who has an intimate knowledge of global regulations for trade including those of the EU detailed workings of the EU.
+He is one of the few individuals in this country, who has an intimate knowledge of global regulations for trade including those of the EU.
 Consequently he is able to make accurate assessments of the impact of Brexit based on the current government strategy.
 He posts a blog every day on www.eureferendum.com (1).

 Richard has spelled out that the obvious option for the UK is to apply to join EFTA so that the country can remain in the Single Market indefinitely.
 This would be in compliance with the result of the referendum but enable the current trading arrangements to be maintained.
 Because the politicians have decided that the EFTA option should be ruled out the consequences for the UK economy will be disastrous.
 This is because once the UK is no longer in the EU (or the Single Market) it automatically becomes a “third country” in terms of trading relationships with EU countries.